-- PO1.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO4.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - PO5.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+PO1.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO9.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-- 1. Infer the laws of optics and lasers to interpret the biological cells and tissues.
-Analyze the fundamental laws of optics and their role in light interaction with biological cells and tissues - 2.
-Apply the principles of light interaction with biological tissues to enhance imaging resolution and contrast - 3.
+- 1. Infer the laws of optics and lasers to interpret the biological cells and tissues. - 2.
+Identify the properties of different optical instruments in biological systems to represent their behavior in structure and design of detection engineering instruments. - 3.
 Use laser tweezers techniques to infer the activities of cells (tissues) and explain the single molecule detection processes in medical diagnosis. - 4.
 Outline the properties of ultra short laser pulses and tissue engineering to rectify the affecting factors in biological cells. - 5.
 Compare the various types of bio-imaging methods to detect the infected cells and molecules in biological science.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 1 3 2 2 1 - - - - - - - -
+1 3 2

-2 2 3 2 2 1 - - - - - - - - -
+2 3 2

-3 3 3 2 2 1 - - - - - - - - -
+3 3 2 3

-4 4 3 2 2 1 - - - - - - - -
+4 3 2 3

-5 5 3 2 2 1 - - - - - - - - -
+5 3 2